-All of us need to learn to lead through change, especially at present.
-We’re in a high-change period.
+All of us need to learn to lead through change, especially during challenging times.
+We’re in a major transition period.
 Externally, the Covid pandemic continues, financial markets are down 15-20%, supply chains and job markets remain dislocated, and inflation – something we haven’t really experienced in almost 40 years – is upon us.

 Such VUCA environments – i.e., those that encompass volatility, uncertainty, complexity, and ambiguity – are becoming more the norm as the pace of change accelerates around the world and we continue to evolve toward a knowledge economy.

 It’s easy to become overwhelmed by all of this change.
 However, to be fully successful, you need to embrace it and become comfortable with it.
-Even if you’re not a senior leader in your organization, you play a role, as almost every company out there needs change leadership to come from all levels.
+Even if you’re not a senior leader in your organization, you play a role, as almost every company out there needs to create a culture of change leadership in all levels of the organization.

 What can you do to help lead through change?
 Here are 10 great ways: